404Wolf/valfs/README.md

 # Using Valfs

-At the top level, ValFS will create two folders, `myvals` and `myblobs`, and a `deno.json`.
+At the top level, ValFS will create two folders, `vals` and `myblobs`, and a `deno.json`.
 The `deno.json` has settings to simulate val.town's development environment.
 Deno will automatically cache all packages referenced in vals, so that you get nice LSP completions.